oehrlis/o-db-docker/lab/ex10/1x10en-Solution.md

-## Solution 10: Oracle Unified Audit Setup and Test
+## Solution 10: Oracle Unified Audit Setup

 The following steps are performed in this exercise: